brandonaaskov/videojs-comscore/README.md

 player.comscore(1234567890, playlist, keymap);
 ```

+## Classification Types
+[As described above](#lingo), the classification type is required by comScore.
+If you don't set anything, we send the default value.
+However, if you'd like to send the _proper_ value, you can easily do so by specifying the following properties in your playlist items:
+* ad (true/false)
+* ugc (true/false)
+* premium (true/false)
+* duration (in milliseconds)
+* live (true/false)

 ## Release History
+* 0.2.0
+tested and works much better, but still unverified from comScore (stay tuned...)

+* 0.1.0
-0.1.0 : totally untested and unverified, but it appears to be working properly :)
+totally untested and unverified, but it appears to be working properly :)

 ## Development
 I opted for `gulp` over `grunt` because I'm a much bigger fan of programming stuff with node streams than trying to declare everything I want through a big javascript config.
-Not for me.
+Tests are via QUnit, which wouldn't have been my first choice but that's what got setup during the `grunt-init videojs` phase so I just stuck with it.

 #### Prerequisites
 To get things up and running, simply `npm install` from the project's directory.
 You may need to install gulp globally with `npm install -g gulp` so that the command line utility can run.

 #### Compilation and Testing Server
-`gulp` takes care of this for you, but if you run
+`gulp` takes care of this for you, but the common tasks are:
+`gulp` (tests (see below), watches ('scripts' and 'tests' folders) and starts a server
+`gulp test` (builds (see below) and tests (in qunit))
+`gulp build` (compiles, copies (to dist) compresses (in dist))

 ### Tests
+You can run tests from the command line with `gulp test` though `gulp` does that by default as well (see above).
+Since they're QUnit tests, you can load them up in a browser as well.
+Assuming you have a server running after running `gulp`, you can just go to [http://localhost:3000/tests/index.html](http://localhost:3000/tests/index.html).

 # License
 This project uses the [Mozilla Public Foundation 2.0 License](http://www.mozilla.org/MPL/2.0/).